 GeoPoll and Ipson have joined forces and published a study that was carried out before a large number of gambling operators lost their license due to the new regulations on gambling that took place in Kenya on July the 1st 2019.
 The research used SMS, an effective and quick tool to create surveys and a way to reach the majority of the gambling audience in the country.
 The agencies were able to put together a detailed study thanks to the answers provided by 600 punters.
-Read on to find out more about the sports betting market in Kenya or bet here if all that talk has you riled up for some bets!
+Read on to find out more about the sports betting Gambling Industry in Kenya or bet here if all that talk has you riled up for some bets!

 How Frequently do People Gamble in Kenya?